 Since the data breach of Blackbaud’s hosted Raiser’s Edge platform came to light in mid-2020, Raiser’s Edge clients who were once steadfast in resisting the move to more robust CRM solutions have been aggressively seeking alternatives.

-Raiser’s Edge and Salesforce’s Nonprofit Success Pack (NPSP) are both CRM solutions that aim to help organizations better manage their data and constituent engagement, but they do this with varying degrees of success.
+Raiser’s Edge and Salesforce’s Nonprofit Success Pack (NPSP) are both CRM solutions that aim to help organizations better manage their data and stakeholder engagement, but they do this with varying degrees of success.
 Especially as your organization grows, the NPSP can easily become a better option due to its high level of customization and functionality.
 A product built by nonprofits for nonprofits, Salesforce’s NPSP has many exceptional benefits.
 Let’s dive into the five main reasons to switch from Raiser’s Edge to Salesforce.

 5 Reasons to Switch from Raiser’s Edge to Salesforce’s NPSP